ryantuck/xmas/README.md

 - merge login, signup, and home into one page? almost certainly.
 - social share buttons?
 - social login? nah.
-- incorporate mailchimp or something?
+- incorporate mailchimp or something? nodemailer seems like a good option, along with sendgrid.

 ### Optimizations